RachnaMohapatra/phishing-awareness-platform/README.md

 ## 🛠️ Project Background

-> **HoneyPhish** was developed as part of a broader group submission during a hackathon.
+This project was initially built as part of a group submission during a hackathon.
-> This entire simulation module – including the idea, design, and implementation – was **solely conceptualized and built by me** as my individual contribution to the project.
+The concept, design, and development of this simulation module — including the mailbox UI, scoring logic, leaderboard, and core frontend — were independently created and implemented by me.